 Things to keep in mind

-Much like a single-family home purchase, make sure you know how much rental income is realistic.
+Much like a single-family home purchase, ensure you know how much rental income is realistic.
 Have your real estate professional pull the most recent rental numbers for the area you’re buying in.

 Many multi-family buildings have not been kept in the best of conditions.
-Be sure you know the ages of major components and keep an eye on what repairs may be needed.
+Be sure you know the ages of major components and monitor what repairs may be needed.

 You’ll never find a multi-family unit that doesn’t need repairs – know what you can handle and not handle.